★ Investing Strategy Research & Guides ★

 Value investing is a school of investment based on the assumption that the stock market does not value a company correctly.
 Value investors believe they can make a healthy long-term profit by identifying profitable companies that the stock market undervalues.

-It involves looking for companies that have strong fundamentals and are trading at a discount relative to their intrinsic value or the future cash flow they will generate.
-By buying these stocks at a lower price than they are worth, investors hope to eventually realize profits when the stock market corrects and prices the stock accurately.
+It involves looking for companies with strong fundamentals and trading at a discount relative to their intrinsic value or the future cash flow they will generate.
+By buying these stocks at a lower price than they are worth, investors hope to eventually realize profits when the stock market accurately corrects and prices the stock.

 Value investing is both a philosophy and an investment strategy.
 The philosophy is that an asset’s value is its most important characteristic.
 The strategy is that the market cannot properly value stocks, but well-informed investors can.